Geometric insights into robust portfolio construction: Conclusions

-It is interesting to note that practically, if one is extremely uncertain about the covariance between the assets and uncertain about the returns, but one has a gearing constraint then one should be holding Equation (\ref{eq:uncertain1}) where the broad direction of expected returns is still of value.
-If one has a sense for the relative variances of asset then instead of the covariance matrix $I$ in equation (\ref{eq:shrinkcov}), one could use the diagonal covariance matrix with zero off-diagonals.
+Practically, when a fund manager is extremely uncertain about the covariance between the assets, and uncertain about the returns, but one has a gearing constraint, then one should be holding Eqn.(\ref{eq:uncertain1}) where the broad direction of expected returns is still of value.
+However, if one has a sense for the relative variances of assets, then instead of the diagonal matrix $I$ in Eqn.(\ref{eq:shrinkcov}), one could use the diagonal covariance matrix with zero off-diagonals.
 The key realisation is not that one is optimally shrinking the covariance matrix to the diagonal matrix to dilute correlations to ameliorate the impact of estimation uncertainty under covariance matrix inversion, but rather that one is optimally distorting the covariance matrix so as to optimally exploit the geometry of the control problem itself in the presence of constraints.